 As directed, an auto-repair patron moved his car to a numbered parking spot.
 As he left, a dealership employee driving another vehicle failed to see him and ran over his foot.
 His crushed foot developed a complex injury, damaging the peroneal nerve and causing constant pain, color and temperature changes, and loss of hair on his foot.
 A former highly paid stock broker, the injured man attempted to work for more than a year, but medications and burning pain forced him to stop.
 He sued the dealership, alleging its employee negligently failed to keep a proper lookout.
 The parties reached a significant settlement prior to trial.

 If you or a loved one has been injured by a negligent party, you may be entitled to compensation for your injuries.
-Scott Mullins & Company works hard to get you all that you are entitled to under the law
+Scott Mullins, Injury Attorney works hard to get you all that you are entitled to under the law